Fixed indexed annuities (FIAs): What they are & how they work

 Caps

 On the other hand, FIAs have caps, which can limit your earnings.
-This helps the insurer buffer against risk in exchange for offering you a minimum guarantee.
+This helps the insurer buffer against risk in exchange for offering you downside protection.
 Let’s say your cap is 6% and your chosen index earns 8% in a given year — that means you’ll only get 6% interest.

 With any type of indexed annuity, you’ll want to make sure to read the terms of your contract carefully.
 Fixed indexed annuities can have both caps and participation rates, which can collectively limit your earnings if the market is performing well.